epaitoo/project-hermes/README.md

 - Persistence: write-ahead log with durable appends and crash recovery.
 - Observability: lifecycle metrics and a Prometheus endpoint.

-Planned:

-- Documentation: ADRs, architecture diagrams, and benchmarks.
-- Deployment: a live demo.

 Intentionally out of scope for now: a delayed and recurring job scheduler, a monitoring dashboard, and production hardening such as rate limiting and backpressure.
 These are natural next steps rather than gaps in the core design.

-## License

-To be decided.